 With process tracing, historical analysis of a chosen country from three different pathways was then able to tease out how these pathways, or unique combinations of conditions, emerged.
 Ultimately, my research demonstrates how policies put in place by international financial institutions in Southeast Asia, Sub-Saharan Africa, and Latin America contributed to combinations of anomic conditions that increased migration, and concurrently, human trafficking.

 Corporate Crime and Constructions of Risk and Deviance: My other research examines the role that constructions of harm and deviance play in relation to corporate malfeasance.
 My first project examines the role of transnational corporations and labor violations in the fast fashion industry.
 It takes the Rana Plaza garment factory collapse in Dhaka, Bangladesh as a case study to explore how media discourse constructed ideas about corporate deviance and global risk governance within the global supply chain.
-This paper is currently under review at the International Journal of Comparative Sociology.
+This paper has been published in Sociological Inquiry.
 The second project involves the public discovery of corporate water pollution in a southeastern town in order to understand how media coverage shapes local understanding of risk through the lens of green criminology and risk society.
 This paper has been published in Critical Criminology.

 For a summary of my publications click here: Hupp Williamson Google Scholar Profile.